Hello there! It's me, Kirsten. I run the We, The Citizens newsletter.

 - How can I contribute to public discourse in Singapore?

 - What would be informative for people wanting to learn more about Singapore?
-How do I balance the need to be accessible to people newer to Singapore with details, depth, history, and (also very importantly) Singlish?
+How do I balance the need to be accessible to people newer to Singapore with details, depth, history and (also very importantly) Singlish?

 - How can I create more space for discourse and marginalised perspectives?

 Ultimately, if you subscribe to this newsletter, you'll be getting a different perspective of Singapore than what you see elsewhere.
-While I do curate news stories from the local mainstream media, I ask different questions and provide commentary from a different angle.
+While I curate news stories from the local mainstream media, I ask different questions and provide commentary from a different angle.
 I also often report on things that might not make it into mainstream coverage.

 Milo Peng Funders' support also allows me to keep contributing my time and energy to civil society activities.
 I've been an anti-death penalty activist since 2010, and am currently a member of the Transformative Justice Collective.